 Variants in Alberta

-To date, 3 variants of concern have been identified in Alberta.
-The B.1.1.7 variant is spreading rapidly and has become the dominant strain in Alberta.
+To date, 4 variants of concern have been identified in Alberta.
+The B.1.1.7 variant is the dominant strain in Alberta.

 Anyone who has been infected with a variant strain will test positive for COVID-19.
 Positive tests are screened again for all variants to determine the exact strain.